5 Telltale Signs Your Perfume Is Expired, According to ExpertsDecember 21, 2022

-Believe it or not, fragrances have a shelf life.
-If you’re anything like us and have been holding onto the same bottles of perfume for years, you might want to listen up, because it is time to kiss some of your stash goodbye.
+Does perfume expire?
+Believe it or not, all fragrances do have a shelf life.
+If you’re anything like us and have been holding onto the same bottles of perfume for years, you might want to listen up, because it’s time to kiss some of your prized collection goodbye.
 There are a few ways to tell if your favorite fragrance is expiring, from a change in smell to a difference in texture.
-Ahead, we chatted with Matthew Mileo, fragrance expert and founder of Milèo New York, about what those signs are.
+Ahead, we chatted with two fragrance experts, Matthew Mileo, founder of Milèo New York, and Frances Shoemack, founder of Abel, about what those signs are.

 “There are some perfume hues that will change when exposed to light,” says Mileo.
 “The Milèo La Rose De Joell Elixir Oud changes from a rosy pink to a peachy pink, which is natural because the red pigment is the quickest to fade.
 But, if your product was gold when you purchased it and now it’s green, I’d do the test for smell, crystallization and translucency to see if any of those are also present, and if so, it’s time to say goodbye.”

 Sign #5: The Fragrance Starts to Irritate Your Skin